Alumnus returns to give talk on chocolate

-Before bringing his lecture, “"Heureux Chocolat: The History of Chocolate in France,” to Wheaton College, Skye Paine ’00 rehearsed the talk at home in front of his two children, ages six and eight.
-Impressively, the kids listened to the entire hour-long lecture.
+Before bringing his lecture, “Heureux Chocolat: The History of Chocolate in France,” to Wheaton this spring, Skye Paine ’00 rehearsed the talk at home in front of his two children, ages 6 and 8.
+Impressively, they listened attentively to the hourlong lecture.

 Then again, there was a bar of chocolate sitting in front of them the whole time.

-Preparing to give the same talk to a room full of adults at Knapton Hall this week, Paine nodded to a table in the front piled with French chocolate bars and told his audience, “I think you will enjoy it at least as much as they did.”
+Preparing to give the same talk to a room full of adults at Knapton Hall, Paine nodded to a table in the front piled with French chocolate bars and told his audience, “I think you will enjoy it at least as much as they did.”